-- In the Transaction Log section, check the button that correspons to Back up the tail log, and leave the database in the restoring state
+- In the Transaction Log section, check the button that corresponds to Back up the tail log, and leave the database in the restoring state

-- This option is equivalent with the following BACKUP statement:
+- This option is equivalent to the following BACKUP statement:

 BACKUP LOG < database_name > TO < backup_device > WITH NORECOVERY